 This impact report has been prepared by Rathbone Investment Management Ltd ("Rathbones") and Access - The Foundation for Social Investment.
-Rathbones (see page 22 for more information) manages the investment of Access's £60m endowment.
+Rathbones manages the investment of Access's £60m endowment.

 Rathbones invests Access's endowment principally in social and ethical fixed income investments such as charity bonds or other ethical bonds.
 This is to ensure that the endowment investment closely aligns with Access's mission - to improve access to capital for charities and social enterprises so that they can be more resilient and thus have greater impact.
 This is referred to as a "total impact" approach.